elvinhaxverdiyev/quiz/README.md

-Quiz Program - README
+🧠 Quiz Program

-Overview

-This Python script is a simple command-line quiz program that asks multiple-choice questions to the user, evaluates their answers, and provides a final score as a percentage.
+This project is a Python-based Quiz Program that presents multiple-choice questions to the user, evaluates responses, and provides a final score based on performance. ✅❌

-Features
+📌 Features

-Multiple-choice questions with options (A, B, C, D).
+📜 Multiple-choice questions (A, B, C, D options)

-Immediate feedback for each question, indicating whether the answer is correct or incorrect.
+🧐 Immediate feedback after each answer

-Display of the correct answer for incorrect guesses.
+❌ Correct answer display for incorrect guesses

-Final score calculation as a percentage.
+📊 Final score calculation as a percentage

-How It Works
+🚀 How It Works

-Questions and Options:
+📖 Questions and Options
 The questions tuple contains the quiz questions.

-The options tuple contains the possible answers for each question.
+The options tuple holds the answer choices for each question.

-The answers tuple contains the correct answers for each question.
+The answers tuple stores the correct answers.

-User Input:
+🎯 User Input

-The program iterates through the questions, displaying each question with its corresponding options.
+Each question is displayed along with answer options.

-The user inputs their answer by typing A, B, C, or D (case-insensitive).
+The user enters their choice (A, B, C, or D) in a case-insensitive format.

-Feedback:

-After each question, the program checks the user’s answer against the correct answer in the answers tuple.

-If the answer is correct, the program displays "CORRECT!" and increments the score.
+✅ Feedback System
+Correct Answer: "🎉 CORRECT!" message is displayed, and the score increases.

-If the answer is incorrect, the program displays "WRONG!!!" along with the correct answer.
+Wrong Answer: "❌ WRONG!!!" message is shown, along with the correct answer.

-Final Score:
+🏆 Final Score Calculation

-The program calculates the user’s score as a percentage of the total questions answered correctly and displays it at the end.
+The program computes the user’s total correct answers as a percentage of the total questions.
+The final score is displayed at the end of the quiz.

+⚠️ Possible Issues & Fixes
+❌ Script does not run?
+Ensure Python 3+ is installed.
+❌ Invalid input errors?
+Enter only A, B, C, or D.

+👤 Author
+This project was created for a Quiz Program Simulation.
+If you have any questions, feel free to reach out! 📩

+📜 License
+This project is open-source and free to use. 🚀